Anti-Inflammatory Diet Plan →

 • 5 large eggs (see notes)

-• ⅓ cup olive oil (see notes)
+• ⅓ cup light olive oil (see notes)

-• 1 teaspoon white or apple cider vinegar
+• 1 teaspoon white vinegar or apple cider vinegar

 Dry Ingredients

-• 1 ⅓ to 1 ½ cups blanched almond flour (145 g)
+• 1 ⅓ to 1 ½ cups (145 g) blanched almond flour

 • ½ teaspoon kosher salt

-• dash of black pepper
+• Dash black pepper

-For Topping
+Topping

-• hemp seeds
+• Pumpkin seeds, hemp seeds, and/or poppy seeds

 Instructions

-1. Preheat oven to 350°F degrees.
+1. Preheat the oven to 350°F degrees.
 Grease a 9×5-inch loaf pan and line with parchment paper.
 Set aside.

-3. In a large bowl, add the dry ingredients and whisk to combine.
-Add the wet ingredients to dry ingredients and mix thoroughly.
+4. Add the wet ingredients to the dry ingredients and mix thoroughly.

 Notes